eclipse/repairnator/doc/usage.md

         Specify the file containing a list of projects that the pipeline should deactivate serialization when processing builds from. (default:
         ./projects_to_ignore.txt)

+Please note that the GITHUB_OAUTH environment variables must be set.
+The environment variable M2_HOME should be set and refer to the path of your maven home installation.
+For using Nopol, you must add tools.jar in your classpath from your installed jdk
 ```

 ### Dockerpool